GENTA7740/GENTA-HAX-DOCS/README.md

 ## GentaHax Script Documentation
 [![Discord](https://img.shields.io/discord/870604052281573406)](https://discord.gg/JTM9b6XR3A)
-this documentation will teach you how to make script for GentaHax
+\nthis documentation will teach you how to make script for GentaHax

 ## Requirements
 - You must know basic lua scripts.